calderrussell/BlueBlikeML/README.md

 ## Data Preparation

 1. **Raw Data Ingestion**
    - Loaded a CSV containing every individual trip record (start time, end time, rideable type, stations).
+This repo does not provide you with the data necessary to train your own model.
+Please visit [this link](https://s3.amazonaws.com/hubway-data/index.html) to find more Blue Bikes data.
 2. **Feature Engineering**
    - Extracted calendar features:
      - **Date**